The Khmer Rouge regime

 The United Nations was terrorized by America and even after Vietnam finally broke into Phnom Penh in January 1979 and ended the Pol Pot’s regime, the Khmer Rouge representatives were able to occupy their seats at the United Nations thanks to the pressure of America, China and Great Britain.
 Exactly because of those three countries the economic embargo on the ruined and hungry nation of Cambodia was continued, what cost lives of another 650.000 Cambodians even after the fall of the regime.
 On the other hand the Khmer Rouge leaders lived comfortably in Thailand and they were given all the luxuries.
 According to the correspondence to a member of the Ministry of Foreign Affairs of the US Senate, in the years 1980-1986 America spent $85 million for the maintenance of Pol Pot in exile.

 At this point I come to the very ugly share of Great Britain in the Cambodian genocide.
 In 1989 the Sunday Telegraph featured an article by Simon O’Dwyer-Russell, a diplomat with close professional and family contacts with SAS.
 He wrote that SAS trained forces led by Pol Pot.
 Then Jane’s Defense Weekly confirmed that the United Kingdom trained Pol-Pot’s army in secret bases in Thailand and the instructors were SAS soldiers, veterans of the conflict in the Falkland Islands.
 SAS soldiers were deployed to Thailand in “refugee camps” and whilst there they taught the Khmer Rouge on how to use explosives which were produced in Great Britain.
 It can even be said that the ordinary Cambodians who were often unable to even write nor read, and some were even too young and too weak to hold rifles in their hands were able to fight a better trained Vietnamese army only thanks to SAS training.
-The military training of the Khmer Rouge was an exclusively British operation and Margaret Thatcher informed the British Foreign Office that “the more-devoted Red Khmers would play a role in the next government of Cambodia”.
-For years the British government has denied it but at the end, of the 25th of June 1991 the British government admitted that it was training “opposition forces” in the field of explosives, time bombs and traps.
+The military training of the Khmer Rouge was exclusively a British operation and Margaret Thatcher informed the British Foreign Office that “the more-devoted Red Khmers would play a role in the next government of Cambodia”.
+For years the British government denied it but at the end, of the 25th of June 1991 the British government admitted that it was training “opposition forces” in the field of explosives, time bombs and traps.
 Even the Nobel laureate for the campaign on land mines wrote in Guardian that “SAS training was a criminal irresponsibility and cynical policy”.

 “What Nixon and Kissinger began, Pol Pot completed.”